Cuurjol/Hangman/README.md

 ## Custom locale

 You can create your custom locale.
 For example, you want to make an internationalization of the game in German.
+Examine the content of other yaml files (e.g. `en.yml`) in order to create your custom yaml file.
 Then you need to commit the following steps:

 - Create a new yaml file `de.yml` in the folder `config/locales`.
 - Fill the file with necessary internationalization texts.
-Template of yaml file is below.
+The `template.yaml` file is located in the `config/locales` folder.
 - Create a new txt file `WordsDE.txt` in the folder `data` for adding your words.
 - Create a new text file `HangmanLogoDE.txt` in the folder 'data' for showing game logo and fil him some text image.
 This step is an optional.

-## Template yaml file

-Examine the content of other yaml files (e.g. `en.yml`) in order to create your custom yaml file.
-The `template.yaml` file is located in the `config/locales` folder.

 ## Author